DreammyOleksandr/deepDiveIntoCSharpAsynchronousProgramming/DeepDive/Docs/AsyncStateMachine.md

 ## Decompiled Code | [Code](../DeepDiveCodeExamples/AsyncStateMachine/ServiceDecompiled/)

+_Notice that if you use the IL-Viewer to decompile your code then you will see strange naming of props or functions like `<>d__3`, `t__1` or something like this, also you will see some unusual constructions, which are not common for typical C# coding.
+It happens because decompiler does not write code for human and it does not understand naming conventions.
+Also, such naming in code is not allowed in High-level C#, so when you first see the decompiled code you can be a little confused, but we rewrote these parts of this decompiled code to help you understand what happens._

 Firstly, for better further understanding we have to show you the _IAsyncStateMachine_ interface and its methods:

 ```C#